 - Central Washington Nonprofit Network

-- Ferry/Stevens Nonprofit Network*
+- Palouse Nonprofit Network

-- Nonprofit Network of Southwest Washington
+- Greater Vancouver Chamber – Nonprofit POD (formerly Nonprofit Network of Southwest Washington)

-Brissa Perez, to join one or more of these affinity groups.
+Contact our Community Engagement Manager, Brissa Perez, ([email protected]) to join the upcoming conversations of one or more affinity groups.

 Equity Ambassadors keep us connected to communities across the state.
 They increase our visibility, identify unmet needs, enhance program relevance, and extend the reach of programming within underserved communities.
 Equity Ambassadors work together in 12 week cohorts.
 We prioritize recruitment of individuals who have lived experience and connection to Black, Indigenous, Persons of Color, immigrant, rural, LGBTQ+, and disability communities.